 - Within the Chelsea Psychology Clinic, Schema therapy can be offered in either individual or a group therapy format.

 In group schema therapy, the main focus of the therapeutic work is to identify core schemas and how they might have contributed to maladaptive patterns that are present in your life and which are preventing you from having a meaningful life and meaningful relationships.
-Our schemas are not always in our awareness, when they are “triggered” by events our thoughts and feelings become dominate by the schemas and at this time you are likely to experience extreme emotions.
+Our schemas are not always in our awareness, when they are “triggered” by events our thoughts and feelings become dominated by the schemas and at this time you are likely to experience extreme emotions.

 20-week programme to include: